jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Detect Cycle in a Graph/README.md

 #### EXPLANATION :
 Detecting Cycle in a graph is one of the Very important use of Depth First Search Algorithm .
-To detect Cycle in a algorithm we need to modify the DFS algorithm a little bit every time when we check a adjacent node of Vertex **U** .
+To detect Cycle in a graph we need to modify the DFS algorithm a little bit every time when we check a adjacent node of Vertex **U** .
 Suppose the adjacent Node is **V** .
 If **V** is a Node which work is still in progress that means if **it's Colour is GREY and it is not a parent of vertex U then there is a cycle** .
 It means that actually the
 **Vertex V is a ancestor of Vertex U** .
 Because in Depth First ALgorithm we go as deep we can .
 Then when there is no way to go further we backtrack to reach the earlier vertrex where we started from .
 So during the time of checking adjacent vertices of **U** if we find such a vertex which work is still in progress and it's not a parent of U then the